 Tips 11: Tomato Diseases in Florida

-As a warm region Florida is more susceptible to diseases like bacterial spot, late blight, tomato spotted wilt, tomato yellow leaf curl virus (TYLCV), fusarium wilt, early blight, bacterial wilt, and others.
+As a warm region, Florida is more susceptible to diseases like bacterial spots, late blight, tomato spotted wilt, tomato yellow leaf curl virus (TYLCV), fusarium wilt, early blight, bacterial wilt, and others.

 You can take some preventive steps to protect your tomatoes from these devastating diseases by confirming the right methods of watering, providing necessary nutrients to the plants, mulching, and staking your tomato plants.
 However, you have to monitor your tomato plants regularly.

-The best way to avoid diseases by planting diseases resistance tomato varieties and rotate your crops every year.
+The best way to avoid diseases is by planting diseases resistant tomato varieties and rotating your crops every year.

 Tips: 12: Best Tomato Varieties in Florida